Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 Relational and NoSQL databases (and indeed other solutions, such as statistical packages) can also be used together.
-Consider, for example, Figure \@ref(fig:db:dbs), which depicts data flows commonly encountered in large research projects.
+Consider, for example, Figure \@ref(fig:figdb-dbs), which depicts data flows commonly encountered in large research projects.
 Diverse data are being collected from different sources: JSON documents from web APIs, web pages from web scraping, tabular data from various administrative databases, Twitter